The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

-The single-page style Index Page stacks multiple pages vertically, allowing you to highlight product images and shop information in one location.
+The single-page style Index Page stacks the content from multiple pages vertically, allowing you to highlight images and information in one location.
 Parallax scrolling gives the page a sophisticated, interactive feel.

 - From the Home Menu, click Pages.

-- Click the + icon and then click Index.
+- Click the + icon, then click Index.

-- In the Index that appears, click + Add Page to add a new page, or drag an existing page into the Index.
+- In the Index that appears, click + Add Section, then click Content to add a Regular Page, or click Gallery to add a Gallery Page.
+You can also drag an existing page into the Index.

-For detailed steps, visit Using the Index Page.
+For more information, visit Using the Index Page.

-- Setting a thumbnail image or video URL for the Regular Page creates a background image or video for the banner.
+- Set a thumbnail image or video URL to create a background image or video.

-- If the page section has no banner, the page content displays over the main content background color.
-To adjust this, use the Color tweak in the Main section of the Style Editor.
+- If the section has no background image or video, the page content displays over the main content background color.
+Adjust this with the Color tweak in the Main section of Site Styles.
+This affects your whole site.

-Use the Fullscreen Pages tweak in the Index: Page section to set some or all Regular Page sections to display at the height of the browser.
+In Site Styles, you can also use the Apply Minimum Height tweak in the Index: Page section to set some or all Regular Page sections to display at a fixed height.
 You can choose from the following options:

 - First Page Only